 The Best Lefthanded Batters and Lefthanded Pitchers in Baseball

-Dallas Keuchel enters 2021 in his 2nd year with the White Sox after 7 years with Houston and 1 with Atlanta.
-He won the A.L.
+Dallas Keuchel has 101 wins, 91 losses and a 3.98 ERA in 11 years in the majors, after pitching poorly for 3 teams in 2022, he is currently an unsigned free agent.
+Keuchel won the A.L.
 Cy Young Award in 2015, when he had 20 wins and only 8 losses with a 2.48 ERA.
-Keuchel has 90 wins, 73 losses and a 3.59 ERA, with 1078 strikeouts in 1365 innings pitched.
-He is a 2-time All-Star, and he also a very good fielder with four Gold Glove Awards (including three in a row from 2014-2016).
+He is a 2-time All-Star, and he is also a very good fielder with five Gold Glove Awards to his credit.

-Chris Sale has pitched 10 years in the majors, first 7 with the White Sox then 3 with the Red Sox.
-He missed 2020 due to elbow surgery and has not yet returned.
-He has 109 wins and only 73 losses for a .599 winning percentage.
-He has a 3.03 Earned Run Average and 2007 strikeouts in 1629 innings.
-Sale is a 7 time All-Star.
-He currently ranks 2nd all-time in strikeouts per 9 Innings, and 1st all-time in strikeouts to walks ratio.
+Chris Sale has pitched 11 years in the majors, the first 7 with the White Sox since then with the Boston Red Sox.
+Sale has 114 wins and only 74 losses for a .606 winning percentage.
+He has a 3.03 ERA with 2059 strikeouts in 1672 innings.
+Sale is a 7 time All-Star and he currently ranks 2nd all-time in strikeouts per 9 Innings, and 1st all-time in strikeouts to walks ratio.